D3DEnergetic/FIDASIM/regression_tests/test_004/02_monte_carlo/README.md

 At the present development stage, the Python input wrapper, Fortran configuration and HDF5 readers, neutral-parameter construction, and artificial FIDASIM grid/plasma/field/FBM test setup are implemented.
+The configured atomic tables are loaded once before the distribution cases are processed.
 The program prints a summary of each stage to the terminal; it does not yet populate the neutral reservoir or calculate the ion sink.
 The output-processing Python wrapper will be added after the Fortran calculation produces output.

+After reading the normalized configuration, `configure_fidasim` translates the shared Test 004 settings into the case-independent FIDASIM controls.
+This explicit boundary selects the configured atomic tables, full-distribution charge-exchange sampling without FLR displacement, and disables unrelated beam-stopping and nuclear calculations.
+Atomic tables are then loaded before the case loop.
+Isotope-dependent state remains part of each case setup.

 Run the current workflow from the FIDASIM repository root: